siliconwitchery/docs/s1-ecg-kit/s1-ecg-kit.md

 ## Design Files & Source Code

-All the design files can be found within the S1 ECG Kit [repository](https://github.com/siliconwitchery/s1-ecg-demo).
+All source files for the hardware and firmware can be found within the S1 ECG Kit [repository](https://github.com/siliconwitchery/s1-ecg-demo).

+The PCB design is produced in [KiCad v5.1](https://www.kicad.org/download/) which is free and open source.

 ---

+## Bugs & Improvements

+If you have any questions, or if something is unclear, feel free to create an [issue](https://github.com/siliconwitchery/s1-ecg-demo/issues) and we'll try our best to improve it.

+---

 ## Suitability for Critical Applications

-The S1 ECG Kit is intended for development, and is not verified for real medical use where performance and accuracy would be critical to human health and well-being.
+The S1 ECG Kit is intended for development, and is not verified for real medical use where performance and accuracy would be critical to human health or well-being.

 Additionally, it has not been designed according to any standards in order to guarantee performance or accuracy.
 No responsibility is assumed by Silicon Witchery for its use.